AQAR

 1.3.2

-Value-added courses for imparting transferable and life skills offered during the year
+Number of value-added courses for imparting transferable and life skills offered during the year

 Brochure and document relating to value-added courses